This post may contain affiliate links, view our disclosure.

 • Be sure to add salt!
 After you mix up this dip, taste it and add more as desired.
 Adding enough salt to this recipe will help make sure it’s not bitter.

-Baba Ganoush FAQs
+Baba Ganoush Frequently Asked Questions

 Get ready to have your mind blown for a quick minute.

-In the Levantine area of the Middle East where this dish is from, Mutabal Batinjan refers to rich, creamy eggplant dip made with tahini and yogurt.
+In the Levantine area of the Middle East where this dish is from, mutabal batinjan refers to rich, creamy eggplant dip made with tahini and yogurt.
 It’s flavored with garlic and brightened with lemon and peppery olive oil.
 It’s typically seasoned with a hint of cumin.

-• Roasted, roughly mashed eggplant
+Roasted, roughly mashed eggplant

-• Fresh vegetables like tomato and green bell pepper
+Fresh vegetables like tomato and green bell pepper

-• Herbs, such as scallion and parsley
+Herbs, such as scallion and parsley

-• Aromatics, including garlic and lemon
+Aromatics, including garlic and lemon

-• Walnuts to add nutty crunch
+Walnuts to add nutty crunch

-• Pomegranate molasses to add sweet/tart complexity
+Pomegranate molasses to add sweet/tart complexity

-No!
-Whether you cook the eggplant for this recipe on a grill or in an oven, leave the peel on.
+No. Whether you cook the eggplant for this recipe on a grill or in an oven, leave the peel on.
+After cooking the eggplant, you can slice it open and easily scoop out the flesh.

 For this recipe, you can cook the eggplant on a grill or in an oven.